okx-code/civmodern/.github/README.md

 - Better toggle-sneak (bound to `]` by default).
 Will automatically deactivate itself if you manually `SHIFT` sneak, or if you enter water, or start swimming, sprinting, elytra gliding, or creative flying.

-- Added option that shows an item's base-repair level either always, only in advanced tooltips, or never.
+- Added option that shows an item's base-repair level in its tooltip either always, only in advanced tooltips, or never.
   Set to always by default.

-- Added option that shows an item's damage level either always, only in advanced tooltips, or never.
+- Added option that shows an item's damage level in its tooltip either always, only in advanced tooltips, or never.
 Set to always by default.

 ## Changed